developmentseed/osm-seed/populate-apidb/README.md

-# Container to populate DB Api
+# Container to populate APIDB

 This container is in charge to import data from PBF file or OSM files into the API database!